OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 Cookie: JSESSIONID.a7731d09=node01ai3by8hip0g71kh3ced41pmqf4.node0; ACEGI_SECURITY_HASHED_REMEMBER_ME_COOKIE=dXNlcmFiYzoxNjAyNTUwNzQ0NDU3OjFmNDlmYTZhOGI1YTZkYTYxNDIwYWVmNmM0OTI1OGFhODA3Y2ZmMjg4MDM3YjcwODdmN2I2NjMwOWIyMDU3NTc=; screenResolution=1920x1200
 Upgrade-Insecure-Requests: 1
 ```
-*   The above sample is a pass because the session token in the cookie is passed via HTTPS
+*   The session token in the cookie is encrypted since the request URL is HTTPS

 The test fails if the browser submits a session token over HTTP in any part of the web site, even if forced browsing is required to trigger this case: